 - Meigle Pictish Stone Museum (Museum Visit)

-One of only 2 collections in Scotland, displaying 30 examples of carved Pictish stones that appear unique to this part of Scotland
+One of only 2 collections in Scotland, displaying 30 examples of carved Pictish stones dating back to 8th century are unique to this part of Scotland

-- Glamis Castle - Ancestral home of the Bowes-Lyon family (Castle Tour and grounds entry)
+- Glamis Castle - Ancestral home of the Bowes-Lyon family (Castle Tour)

-Enjoy a guided tour around this spectacular Scottish castle which has royal family connections and a history dating back to the 14th century.
-Morning coffee stop is normally taken in the grounds.
+Enjoy a guided tour around this spectacular Scottish castle which has Royal Family connections and a history dating back to the 14th century.
+Amazing entrance driveway, grounds, and formal gardens.

 - Kirriemuir - The Gateway to the Glens (Photo stop)

-A small market town, birthplace of author J M Barrie (creator of Peter Pan) and rock band AC/DC legend Bon Scott.
+A small market town, birthplace of author J M Barrie (creator of Peter Pan), Sir Hugh Munro (climbed and recorded all of Scotland’s mountains over 3.000 feet) and rock band AC/DC legend Bon Scott.

 - Glen Clova (Photo stops)

-From the top of Glen Clova a single track road leads up to the ranger station at Glen Doll, a quite isolated but picturesque glen, where Golden eagles have been sighted.
-(Picnic lunch is usually taken at the viewpoint on the banks of the River South Esk.
-Wet weather days we take our picnic lunch in the Ranger Station)
+From the top of Glen Clova a single track road leads up to the ranger station at Glen Doll, a quite isolated but picturesque glen, where Golden Eagles have been sighted.

 - Glen Prosen (Photo stops)